AoyueBi/wheatPolyPhen2/README.md

 # wheatPolyPhen2
-wheatPolyPhen2 is scripts atlas that performs functional annotation of SNPs, maps coding SNPs to gene transcripts, extracts protein sequence annotations and structural attributes, and builds conservation profiles.
+wheatPolyPhen2 is script atlas that performs functional annotation of SNPs, maps coding SNPs to gene transcripts, extracts protein sequence annotations and structural attributes, and builds conservation profiles.

 The PolyPhen-2 Wiki site is at <http://genetics.bwh.harvard.edu/pph2/dokuwiki/start>.
-Here we will provide a brief pipeline and some important precautions when estimating the probability of the missense mutation being damading.
+Here we will provide a brief pipeline and some important precautions when estimating the probability of the missense mutation being damaging in the wheat genome.

 ## Prerequisites
 ### System Requirements